Jamesits/james-karabiner-config/README.md

 # James' Karabiner Config Files Collection

-Prebuilt, device-specific Karabiner config files to enable every button on your mouse, touchpad or keyboard.
+Prebuilt, device-specific Karabiner config files to enable every button on your mouse, touchpad or keyboard on OS X, even when no driver available.

+## Prerequisite

+Download and install Karabiner from [Here](https://pqrs.org/osx/karabiner/).

 ## Quick Installation